 Yes, Backcountry is 100% legit.
 This online outdoor goods retailer has been around since 1996.
 They have lots of positive reviews online and are one of the biggest online shops in the outdoor industry.

 Is Backcountry owned by REI?

-No it isn’t.
+No, it isn’t.
 Backcountry is owned by TSG Consumer Partners.

 Is Backcountry gear legit?

 Backcountry.com sells original gear made by the biggest brands in the industry.
 The gear is high-quality and durable.
-In case you are not satisfied with any product bought from Backcountry, you can return in any time (if unused) or within 30 days (if used) for a full refund.
+In case you are not satisfied with any product bought from Backcountry, you can return at any time (if unused) or within 30 days (if used) for a full refund.

 Where does Backcountry ship?

 Backcountry ships to all 50 United States and to a large number of other countries in the world.